The Truth about the Pleime Battle

-It is evident that these consecutive attacks were part of a unified planning.
-In order to counter these attacks, II Corps Command had devised a well defined strategy of when to counter-attack, when to hold, and when to withdraw:
+These consecutive attacks were part of unified planning.
+To counter these attacks, II Corps Command had devised a well-defined strategy of when to counter-attack, when to hold, and when to withdraw:

-II Corps general staff analyzed and determined accurately which battlefront was diversionary, which battlefront was the main trust in the entire 1965 Winter-Spring Campaign; and it also determined accurately that the Pleime Campaign was the decisive fight of the Winter-Spring Campaign aiming at conquering Pleiku prior to moving in Qui Nhon.
+II Corps general staff analyzed and determined accurately which battlefront was diversionary, which battlefront was the main thrust in the entire 1965 Winter-Spring Campaign; and it also determined accurately that the Pleime Campaign was the decisive fight of the Winter-Spring Campaign aiming at conquering Pleiku before moving in Qui Nhon.
 Analyzing various intelligence sources, II Corps general staff anticipated the enemy would unfold its Pleime Campaign in three phases: 1.
 Encircle camp Pleime with NVA 32nd Regiment; 2.
 Destroy the relief column with NVA 33rd Regiment; 3.
-Overrun camp Pleime then proceed to assault Pleiku with 32nd, 33rd and 66th Regiments.
+Overrun camp Pleime then proceed to assault Pleiku with 32nd, 33rd, and 66th Regiments.

-After the siege of camp Pleime was broken, II Corps Command had a conference with the American high military authority, in which it was agreeded to pursuit the withdrawing enemy with the units of US 1st Air Cavalry Division as the main force and the ARVN Airborne Brigade as reserve.
-What happened at the Ia Drang Valley was not pre-planned by either side: the Viet Cong did not antiticipate that the American troops had the capacity to pile in so swiftly their units onto the battlefield; and the American was caught by surprise in stepping inadvertently on a huge ants colony.
+After the siege of the camp Pleime was broken, II Corps Command had a conference with the American high military authority, in which it was agreed to pursuit the withdrawing enemy with the units of US 1st Air Cavalry Division as the main force and the ARVN Airborne Brigade as areserve.
+What happened at the Ia Drang Valley was not pre-planned by either side: the Viet Cong did not anticipate that the American troops could pile in so swiftly their units onto the battlefield, and the American was caught by surprise in stepping inadvertently on a huge ants colony.
 Both sides sustained heavy casualties, and yet both sides monopolized victory.

 The airborne was alerted to prevent the North Vietnamese regiments defeated in the Ia Drang Valley from escaping back into Cambodia.
 I was half asleep in my room at the Manor BOQ after a big meal of curried chicken and beer when the call came to get out to the airport.
 Truong had assembled an unusually large task force of some two thousand troops to go to the Ia Drang the following morning, and had chosen me as his advisor.